mohitsainiknl/UParseTree/README.md

 # UParseTree

+⚠️ Warning: This repository is not actively developed due to time constraints.

 ## Overview

 UParseTree is a Rust library designed to facilitate code generation by representing language code in a standardized format using a universal parser tree.
 This repository contains the main deserializer and serializer implementations for the parser tree.